Practical Protection Against DNS Rebinding Attacks

 If the DNS query response is a record that points to a loopback address, then this is a potential DNS rebinding attack.
 This should be blocked.

-If done correctly, this will effectively block DNS rebinding attacks against local addresses.
+This will effectively block DNS rebinding attacks against local addresses if done correctly.

 Implementation